This article was updated in September 2021 to reflect the new lifecycle of 16.04.

 What is covered by Ubuntu 16.04 ESM?

-The Extended Security Maintenance phase of Ubuntu provides security updates for high and critical CVEs (Common Vulnerabilities and Exposures), in the Ubuntu base OS and scale-out infrastructure (Ceph, Openstack, see more detailed information), on the 64-bit x86 architecture.
+The Extended Security Maintenance phase of Ubuntu provides security updates including Linux kernel Livepatching for high and critical CVEs (Common Vulnerabilities and Exposures), in the Ubuntu base OS and scale-out infrastructure (Ceph, Openstack, see more detailed information), on the 64-bit x86, arm64 and s390x architectures.

 How can I enable Ubuntu 16.04 ESM?